 If you’re new here, Oui In France is a living abroad lifestyle blog, and a big part of my lifestyle is staying active.
 That hasn’t changed since moving abroad over 5 years ago.

-Staying motivated to exercise has been somewhat easy (all the workouts have not) and I attribute that to what I talk about below.
+Staying motivated to exercise has been somewhat easy (all the workouts have not been easy) and I attribute that to what I talk about below.
 That doesn’t mean I’ve been gung-ho about every sweat session (far from it), but overall, as far as making exercise a lifestyle choice, I’ve been positive about it.
 One’s health is fragile and I’ve never taken that for granted.

 Now if only I could find a way to be as motivated about having a clutter-free house or cooking.

-If you’ve made the decision to be active but lack motivation, maybe my tips below will help.
+If you’ve made the decision to be active but lack motivation for working out, maybe my tips below will help.
+Whether you need help on how to stay motivated to lose weight, build muscle, get more fit, or any other fitness goal, read on!

 Let’s get to it.